What is a Sound Spectrum?

 as a graph of either power or pressure as a function of frequency.

-The power or pressure is measured in decibels
+The power or pressure is usually measured in decibels

 and the frequency is measured in vibrations per second (or